Call for Papers

 Poster presentations are a great way to share preliminary ideas / results with an industry audience.
 The event also provides a great forum to interact with your industry peers, stimulating future collaborations and other opportunities.

-If you are interested in submitting a poster abstract, please follow the instructions below and indicate whether you would like to be considered for the award.
+If you are interested in submitting a poster abstract, please follow the instructions above and indicate whether you would like to be considered for the award.

 Attending conferences is a great way to improve your professional network and expand your knowledge of the industry.
 Students and early career professionals are also offered significantly reduced rates – please see registration for further details.